stackpath/serverless-scripting-examples/wasm-assembly-script/README.md

 }
 ```

-### Build wasm
+### Build WASM

-In order to access this function in our javascript script, we need to compile it to a `.wasm` file.
+In order to access this function in our JavaScript script, we need to compile it to a `.wasm` file.
 To compile the AssemblyScript, run

 ```bash
 yarn asbuild